DanaRFE/SauceDemo/README.md

  npm run runner (you can find in package.json that is set to open e2e tests directly in chrome) After is opened click on the saucetest.cy.ts from Specs Everything should work as expected

+**Functions used:**

+ beforeEach()-> before every it() it go on the baseURL defined in cypress.config.js
+             -> the second beforeEach() will also Login using some valid credentials cy.get() -> was used to interract with different DOM elements click() -> was used to click on different DOM elements should() -> was used to make assertion to verify conditions Login.loginAction() and Logout.logoutAction() ->loginAction and logoutAction are methods of Login and Logout classes;